Angakkuq

-The Inuit angakkuq (plural: angakkuit, Inuktitut syllabics ᐊᖓᑦᑯᖅ or ᐊᖓᒃᑯᖅ; Inuvialuktun: angatkuq; angakkoq, pl. angakkut; Iñupiaq: aŋatkuq) is an intellectual and spiritual figure in Inuit culture who corresponds to a medicine man.
+The angakkuq (Note: Plural: angakkuit, Inuktitut syllabics ᐊᖓᑦᑯᖅ or ᐊᖓᒃᑯᖅ; Inuvialuktun: angatkuq; angakkoq, pl. angakkut; Iñupiaq: aŋatkuq) is an intellectual and spiritual figure in Inuit culture who corresponds to a medicine man or shaman.
 Other cultures, including Alaska Natives, have traditionally had similar spiritual mediators, although the Alaska Native religion has many forms and variants.

 Role in Inuit society

 Both women, such as Uvavnuk, and men could become an angakkuq, although it was rarer for women to do so.
 The process for becoming an angakkuq varied widely.
 The son of a current angakkuq might be trained by his father to become one as well.
-A shaman might make a prophecy that a particular infant would become a prophet in adulthood.
+An angakkuq might make a prophecy that a particular infant would become a prophet in adulthood.
 Alternatively, a young man or woman who exhibited a predilection or power that made them stand out might be trained by an experienced mentor.
 There are also instances of angakkuit claiming to have been called to the role through dreams or visions.
 Mistreated orphans or people who had survived hard times might also become angakkuit with the help of the spirits of their dead loved ones.

-Training to become an angakkuq consisted of acculturation to the rites and roles necessary for the position, as well as instruction in the special language of the angakkuit, which consisted largely of an archaic vocabulary and oral tradition that was shared across much of the Arctic areas the Inuit occupied.
+Training to become an angakkuq consisted of acculturation to the rites and roles necessary for the position, as well as instruction in the special language of the angakkuit, which consisted largely of an archaic vocabulary and oral tradition that was shared across much of the Arctic areas that Inuit occupied.
 During their training, the angakkuq would also gain a familiar or spirit guide who would be visible only to them.
 This guide, called a tuurngaq in the Inuit religion, would at times give them extraordinary powers.
 Inuit stories tell of agakkuit who could run as fast as caribou, or who could fly, with the assistance of their tuurngaq.
 In some traditions, the angakkuq would be either stabbed or shot, receiving no wound because of the intervention of their tuurngaq, thus proving their power.

 Until spiritual guidance or assistance was needed, an angakkuq lived a normal life for an Inuk, participating in society as a normal person.
 But when sickness needed to be cured, or divination of the causes of various misfortunes was needed, the angakkuq would be called on.
 The services of angakkuit might also be required to interpret dreams.
 If they were called to perform actions that helped the entire village, the work was usually done freely.
 But if they were called to help an individual or family, they would usually receive remuneration for their efforts.

-Amongst the Inuit, there are notions comparable to laws:
+Amongst Inuit, there are notions comparable to laws: